 Painting Myself Bright Pink

-It’s the 2021 Christmas and summer holidays on the Gold Coast, Australia.
-For the past few years, I’ve made it a tradition to step away from the computer and web design during the break, spending my time outdoors or working in the garage instead.
+During the 2021 Christmas and summer holidays, I continued my tradition of stepping away from the computer and web design.
+My break usually involves spending time outdoors or working in the garage.

-Last year, I focused on designing, making, and testing the first Handy Bodysurfing models.
-It was a great way to unplug from the digital world, but it also sparked a new passion for shaping foam and fiberglassing.
-A year later, I’m still at it, and each generation of bodysurfing handplanes is getting better.
+The previous year, I focused on designing, making, and testing the first Handy Bodysurfing models.
+It was a fun way to unplug from the digital realm, and it also sparked a new passion for shaping foam and fiberglassing.
+A year later, I’m still involved with that, and each generation of bodysurfing handplanes is improving.

-For the 2021/22 New Year’s break, my plan was simple, work on the next-gen handplanes and surf as much as possible.
+For the 2021/22 New Year’s break, the plan was pretty straightforward: work on the next-gen handplanes and surf as much as possible.

 Grounded for Six Weeks

-Two weeks before Christmas, at the peak of the busiest time of the year, I tripped over my son’s shoe at home and fractured my foot.
+Two weeks before Christmas – right in the middle of the busiest time of year, naturally – I tripped over my son’s shoe at home and fractured my foot.
 Just like that, I was grounded for six weeks.

 At first, I tried to keep moving, pushing through the pain to wrap up work before Christmas.
-But instead of getting better, my foot felt worse.
-I knew I had to stop and rest properly.
+But instead of improving, my foot felt worse.
+I knew I had to stop and allow it to rest properly.

-To do that, I needed something to keep me occupied.
-Something that wasn’t work-related but still kept me creatively engaged.
+To do that without becoming too restless, I needed something to keep me occupied – something not work-related but still creatively engaging.

 Broken-Foot